Personal Vehicles on Campus

 Registering Your Vehicle

-- Complete a Motor Vehicle Registration form on TheHub.
-Do not use “N/A” or “none” on this form.
-(Incomplete forms will not be processed.)
+- Complete a motor vehicle registration form on The Hub.
+Do not use “N/A” or “none” on this form (incomplete forms will not be processed).

 the non-resident Driver Vehicle Statement Form in addition to the above.
-Print this form; you will need it when you pick up your non-resident driver parking decal.
-Do not use “N/A” or “none” on this form.
-(Incomplete forms will not be processed.)
+Print this form; you will need it when you pick up your

 Five College Students

+Accessible parking is located throughout the Hampshire campus.
+A valid Hampshire parking placard is required in addition to a handicapped placard to utilize accessible parking in any lots requiring a decal.
 Any student in need of long-term or permanent accessible parking should visit their state’s motor vehicle department to learn about acquiring a placard for accessible parking.
 More information about applying in the state of Massachusetts can be found with the Registry of Motor Vehicles.